Kerry Packer: The "Packer Empire"

 The Packer family has long been involved in media.
 Packer's grandfather Robert Clyde Packer owned two Sydney newspapers while his father, Sir Frank Packer, was one of Australia's first media moguls, and Kerry's son, James, was executive chairman of PBL, before resigning in 2008.
 Sir Frank wanted Kerry to experience work in the newspaper industry from the ground up, so Packer started in the loading dock of the Sydney newspaper The Telegraph, loading papers.
 He was not originally destined for the role, but in the early 1970s Kerry took the place of the designated successor, his older brother, Clyde, after Clyde fell out with their father, quit PBL and moved to America.
 Kerry took over the running of PBL in 1974, on the death of his father.

 The CBC Disaster

-During the 1980's, Packer owned radio stations 2UE and 3AK.
+During the 1980s, Packer owned radio stations 2UE and 3AK.
 He decided to link both stations to form the ill-fated Commonwealth Broadcasting Corporation.
-With both stations networked, breakfast came from Melbourne's 3AK and everything else from Sydney's 2UE; the format last six months in 1986.
+With both stations networked, breakfast came from Melbourne's 3AK and everything else from Sydney's 2UE.
+The format lasted six months in 1986.